Authorization is the gatekeeper for securing private resources by preventing unauthorized access. Examples of private resources are:

 - At the database layer:

-- The database is our source of truth for authorization, especially for repository and campaigns permissions.
+- The database is our source of truth for authorization, especially for repository and batch changes permissions.
 Enforcing authorization at this layer is absolutely necessary.